n8n-io/n8n-docs/docs/example/gmail-import.md

 tags:
   - Workflow²
   - Email
+  - Gmail
   - Import
   - DOC²

 ---

-#  Email Import to DOC²
+#  Gmail Import to DOC²

 This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address.
 When a new email is found, it receives the attachment and uploads it to DOC².